Theoretical Approximation Ratios for Warm-Started QAOA on 3-Regular Max-Cut Instances at Depth $p=1$: Approximation Ratios for Depth-1 Warm-Started QAOA on 3-Regular Graphs

 Once again, just like in Section \ref{sec:graphStructures}, we have a nested optimization with an outer minimization over the graph structures and an inner maximization over the variational parameters.
 We once again consider swapping the order of the nested optimization, obtaining that,

 In section \ref{sec:graphStructures}, it was mentioned that swapping the order of the maximization and minimization has no effect for standard QAOA.
-Similarly, numerical evidence suggests the same for warm-started QAOA, i.e., that the above inequality is in fact equality.
+Similarly, numerical evidence suggests swapping has little effect for warm-started QAOA.
 Swapping the order of the nested optimization yields the same advantages as discussed in \ref{sec:graphStructures}; for this reason, we numerically optimize $\mathbf{LB}(\theta)$ in order to obtain a lower bound of warm-started QAOA's approximation ratio.

 In addition, it will be useful to define which denotes a lower bound on the approximation ratio achieved by simply measuring a warm-start of the form $\ket{b_\theta}$ where $b$ is obtained by an algorithm that returns a cut containing at least an $\kappa$ fraction of the number of edges in the graph (Corollary \ref{thm:depth0ApproxRatio2}).